Adroiti/docs-for-code-review-tools/Cppcheck/nullPointerRedundantCheck.md

 ## Description

-Either the condition is redundant or there is possible null pointer dereference: pointer.
+Either the condition is redundant or there is possible null pointer dereference.

 ## Further Reading